Elinor Florence, Author

 Most war brides were British, and after the war they travelled not only to Canada but to the United States, Australia, New Zealand and wherever their husbands lived.
 Claire Dunlop moved to New Zealand following her wedding to Pilot Officer Allen Dunlop on September 16, 1944.

-Clothing was rationed during the war, like everything else, and you had to save your clothing coupons to buy new garments.
+Clothing was rationed during the war, like everything else, and you had to save your clothing coupons to buy new garments for wartime weddings.
 Ruth Moll and her sister Gladys pooled their coupons to buy a wedding dress they could share.
 First Gladys wore the dress, then it was altered for Ruth, shown here at her wedding to Lieutenant Bert Schmidt on December 7, 1943, in Albury, New South Wales.
 Photo credit: Australian War Memorial.

 Are they both brides, or is the girl on the left a bridesmaid?
 No information is available about this wedding.
 But don’t the girls look beautiful, and aren’t the boys smart in their uniforms?